Tips & Tricks

 - Once all three checkboxes are green, click FINISH.

-If after trying all of the above troubleshooting methods your Outlook is still running poorly, please contact the IT Service Desk so that they can gather further information that will help IT Services to find the root of this problem.
+If after trying all of the above troubleshooting methods your Outlook is still not working correctly, please contact the IT Service Desk so that they can gather further information and assist you with getting your Outlook working correctly.

 The contact information for the IT Service Desk can be found Here.